 1. At its first session, the Conference of States Parties shall establish an implementation mechanism to facilitate, coordinate and assist, in a non-adversarial and non-punitive manner, the implementation and promotion of compliance with the provisions of the present Convention.

 2. The implementation mechanism shall consist of independent experts, consideration being given to, inter alia, gender balance and equitable geographic representation as well as to an appropriate representation of different legal systems.
 Experts shall serve in their personal capacity and shall be of high moral standing and recognized competence and experience in the field covered by the present Convention.
+State parities shall work together on the standard of selecting independent experts.

 3. The implementation mechanism shall: